williamgilpin/cphy/README.md

 ## Contents

-Many links below direct to Google Colaboratory, and can be run-in-browser without any installation as long as you are signed into a Google account.
+Many links below direct to Google Colab, and can be run-in-browser without installation as long as you are signed into a Google account.
 To download the raw source files, please refer to [the GitHub repository](https://github.com/williamgilpin/cphy/tree/main)

 #### Homework Assignments
 + [HW1: The sandpile cellular automaton and directed percolation](https://github.com/williamgilpin/cphy/blob/main/hw/cellular_automata_complexity.ipynb). *Covers recursion, runtime scaling, vectorization*